 Hiring a new CFO is an opportunity to fill some of the skill gaps on your management team.
 Assess the strengths and weaknesses of the CEO and other leading board members to determine what expertise would benefit the team.
 A leadership team with a diverse skillset allows team members to lean on each other and build on one another’s strengths.
 Select a CFO who will shore up any weaknesses in your team.

 It is important to determine how capable your financial functions currently are.
 If your company is currently struggling to efficiently manage basic financial functions such as accurate data and systems compliance, then you need to focus on a CFO with a financial guru-type profile.
 If your basic financial processes are not going well, then your first order of business needs to be strengthening this area above all else.

 It is a good idea to look at potential internal candidates to promote to CFO who have significant financial experience as well as a proven record of results.
 Of course, if your financial functions are running smoothly, then you can consider candidates with other qualifications such as more management experience and strategic insight.

 Finding the right CFO for your company requires a lot of consideration concerning the right characteristics as well as the needs of the business.
 As you determine the right CFO profile for your company, remember how the CFO position has evolved over the years and adapt your profile to best fit your needs.

 Cowen Partners is the nation’s leading CFO search firm, driven to create value for our clients, featured in Forbes, IPOHub, MarketWatch, CFO Dive, and SHRM’s HR Today, we have a long-standing record of placing exceptionally qualified Chief Financial Officers across all industries.

-Read more of our industry-leading private equity resources to see why Cowen Partners is a leading retained executive search firm in New York City, Chicago, Seattle, Portland, San Francisco, Dallas, Los Angeles, and beyond:
+Read more of our industry-leading private equity resources to see why Cowen Partners is a leader among the nation’s best retained executive search firms in New York City, Chicago, Seattle, Portland, San Francisco, Dallas, Los Angeles, and beyond: